hyperledger/fabric/docs/source/private-data-arch.rst

 Using Indexes with collections
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+.. note:: The Fabric chaincode lifecycle being introduced in the Fabric v2.0
+         alpha does not support using couchDB indexes with your chaincode.
+To use
+         the previous lifecycle model to deploy couchDB indexes with private data
+         collections, visit the v1.4 version of the `Private Data Architecture Guide <https://hyperledger-fabric.readthedocs.io/en/release-1.4/private-data-arch.html>`_.

 The topic :doc:`couchdb_as_state_database` describes indexes that can be
 applied to the channel’s state database to enable JSON content queries, by